Mariano Rivera tears Achilles in Yankees Old-Timers' Day game and needs surgery

 In 2019, the 13-time All-Star became the first player unanimously inducted into the Hall of Fame by getting all 425 votes in balloting conducted by the Baseball Writers’ Association of America.
 He helped the Yankees win five World Series titles and seven American League pennants.

-Rivera was playing in the Old-Timers' Game for the second time.
+Rivera took part in the Old-Timers' Game, played before the Yankees beat the Houston Astros 5-4, for the second time.
 He hit an inside-the-park homer in 2019.

 The event commemorated the 25th anniversary of the 2000 championship team, the last team to win three straight World Series titles.
 Clemens was a first-time attendee at the event, which had captain Derek Jeter give a short video message when he was introduced following Rivera.

-Before the event, Rivera said he intended to speak with struggling reliever Devin Williams.
+Before the event, Rivera said he intended to speak with struggling reliever Devin Williams, who allowed three runs in the 10th inning Friday.
+He has allowed nine runs in his last five appearances and 28 earned runs this year, two more than 2022-24 combined.

+"Can’t do nothing about it,” Rivera said Saturday morning.
+“Once it’s done, it’s done.
+Just learn from it, move on and be confident.
+You have to be confident in yourself.
+If you’re not confident in yourself, you’re playing the wrong sport.”

 AP Baseball Writer Ronald Blum contributed to this report.